vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/2.compile-and-install-nebula-graph/deploy-nebula-graph-cluster.md

-# Deploy a Nebula Graph cluster with RPM/DEB package on multiple servers
+# Deploy a NebulaGraph cluster with RPM/DEB package on multiple servers

-For now, Nebula Graph does not provide an official deployment tool.
-Users can deploy a Nebula Graph cluster with RPM or DEB package manually.
-This topic provides an example of deploying a Nebula Graph cluster on multiple servers (machines).
+For now, NebulaGraph does not provide an official deployment tool.
+Users can deploy a NebulaGraph cluster with RPM or DEB package manually.
+This topic provides an example of deploying a NebulaGraph cluster on multiple servers (machines).

 ## Deployment